scala-native/scala-native/docs/blog/interflow.md

 ## Conclusion

-This post provides a sneak peak at Interflow, an upcoming optimizer for Scala Native.
+This post provides a sneak peek at Interflow, an upcoming optimizer for Scala Native.
 Additionally, we're also going to provide support for profile-guided optimization as an opt-in feature for users who want to obtain absolute best peak performance for Scala Native compiled code.
 Interflow and PGO are currently in development.
 Stay tuned for updates on general availability on [twitter.com/scala_native](https://twitter.com/scala_native).